10 Best Printmaking Squeegees

 Final Recommendation

-Start by defining your primary medium.
-Textile printers who work mostly on apparel should lean toward 65 durometer nitrile blades in 9-inch or 12-inch lengths for softer ink deposit and fabric forgiveness.
+Textile printers working mostly on apparel should favor 65 durometer nitrile blades in 9-inch or 12-inch lengths for softer ink deposit and fabric forgiveness.
 Paper and graphic printmakers usually get cleaner results from 75 durometer blades that preserve fine detail.
-If you are building a home studio and want maximum flexibility, choose a three-size wooden set so you can match blade width to frame size without buying single tools separately.
-For stencil craft, chalk paste, or small detail work, a compact mini squeegee set will give you the control that full-size blades cannot.
+If you are building a home studio and want maximum flexibility, a three-size wooden set lets you match blade width to frame size without buying individual tools.
+For stencil craft, chalk paste, or small detail work, a compact mini squeegee set gives you control that full-size blades cannot.
 Prioritize tools with consistent edge quality and strong reviewer confirmation from actual screen printers, and you will have a reliable foundation for every print run.